DenzilGreenwood/pyciaf/ciaf/SECURITY.md

 ## 🔒 Security Overview

-CIAF (Cognitive Insight AI Framework) is designed with security as a fundamental principle.
+CIAF (Cognitive Insight Audit Framework) is designed with security as a fundamental principle.
 This document outlines our security practices, vulnerability reporting procedures, and security considerations for users.

 ## 🛡️ Supported Versions